Maximum entropy models of neuronal populations at and off criticality: Discussion

 We observed similar modulations of $V_K$ across network states for the neural network model and the experimental data.
 However, we note an important difference between the two.
 While $V_K$ are always negative or zero in data-inferred Hamiltonians and only become positive at large $K$ in the supercritical state, in model-inferred Hamiltonians they are mostly positive or zero.
 This difference may arise from the model dynamics controlling the emergence of synchronous firing, which are likely to differ from those that underlie neural activity in cultures.

-We note that including the constraint on the synchronous firing probability improves the prediction capability of the Ising-like model for higher-order correlations, as also reported in \cite{tkacik_searching_2014,sampaio_filho_k-pairwise_2025}.
-Indeed, in \cite{simoes_thermodynamic_2024}, the $P(K)$ was not constrained and the inferred model systematically overestimated higher-order correlations at criticality (compare Fig.~\ref{fig:predictive-capability-triplets}b with Fig. 6 in \cite{simoes_thermodynamic_2024}).
+Comparing our results with \cite{simoes_thermodynamic_2024}, we note that including the constraint on the probability of synchronous firing improves the predictive capabilities of the Ising-like model for higher-order correlations, as also reported in \cite{tkacik_searching_2014,sampaio_filho_k-pairwise_2025}.
+Indeed, in \cite{simoes_thermodynamic_2024}, the $P(K)$ was not constrained and the inferred model systematically overestimated higher-order correlations at criticality (compare Fig.~\ref{fig:predictive-capability-triplets}b with Fig.\ 6 in \cite{simoes_thermodynamic_2024}).